Congratulations, Kentucky teens! You're ready to start driving! Having your license opens many doors and allows a

 If you fail the driving skills test, you may take it again in one week.
 If you pass―congratulations!
 You've earned your provisional driver license.

 The provisional phase will last until you turn 18 years old, at which point you will have adult driving privileges (with the exception of the Zero Tolerance law).

 Your provisional license also means you will be in danger of losing your license if you accumulate more than 6 points for traffic violations.
-This seven-point rule is stricter than the 12-point rule for adults 18 and over.
+This 6 points rule is stricter than the 12 points rule for adults 18 years old and over.

 Within the first year after obtaining your license, you're required to take a four-hour Graduated Licensing course.
 These free courses are offered in every county by the Transportation Cabinet; or, you may opt to take one at your high school or through a private driving school that's been approved by the Cabinet.
 Take your completion certificate to the DDL once you're finished.

 It's recommended that you take the test after you've been licensed for 90 to 180 days after receiving your permit.
 You'll get more from the class after you have some driving experience.

 If you fail to complete the course (and submit paperwork to the DDL) within a year of your license issuance date, your license will be canceled.

 Call the DDL at (502) 564-1257 or contact your local high school for more information or to schedule a class.

 Also check out the DDL information page for details about the Graduated Licensing Program.

 As long as you're under 18, your driving privileges can be canceled if your parents or legal guardians withdraw responsibility.
 Your local Circuit Court Clerk's office handles all withdrawn responsibility cases.

 If your parents or legal guardians have withdrawn responsibility and/or your driving privilegs have been canceled, you must wait until you're age 18 to obtain your permit and license.